Providing feedback with labels

 Collaborate with analytics tools or internal systems to extract relevant Correlation IDs or User IDs.
 This will ensure accurate labeling and improve the effectiveness of Detection and Response services.
 Integrating these tools can streamline the process and ensure consistent data quality across your operations.

-• From the Recommendations page , by clicking the Set label button; for individual actions or in bulk.
+From the Recommendations page, click the Set label button; for individual actions or in bulk.

-• The first 3 columns are mandatory, while the last one ( source ) is optional
+• The first 3 columns are mandatory, while the last two ( source and use_case ) are optional

-• Within columns, the values must comply with our API docs (enum values)
+• Within columns, the values must comply with API reference (enum values)

 Some file examples: